Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 • Customer service: Amazon addresses customer inquiries, issues, and returns for FBA sellers, but you provide these services independently in FBM.

 • Prime eligibility: FBA products automatically qualify for Amazon Prime and have badges displayed to Prime members.
-FBM merchants, meanwhile, must opt in to SFP.
+FBM merchants, meanwhile, must opt into SFP.

 In addition, Jungle Scout found a couple other noteworthy differences: